Skip to main content

 Newborn Screening for SCD

 In 1983, the Texas Newborn Screening Program began screening newborns for SCD.
-Blood samples are collected from a heel stick done 24 to 48 hours after birth and again at 1 to 2 weeks of age.
-The samples are sent to the DSHS Laboratory for screening.
-Symptoms of SCD usually appear when an infant is around 5 months old.
+Blood samples are collected from a heel stick done 24 to 48 hours after birth and again at one to two weeks of age.
+The samples are sent to the Texas Department of State Health Services (DSHS) Laboratory for screening.
+Symptoms of sickle cell disease usually appear when an infant is around five months old.
 Early diagnosis helps parents access information and specialty health care for their child.

-In Texas, approximately one out of every 2,000 newborns has SCD.
-SCD predominantly affects Black families, who make up an average of 85% of cases in Texas over the last few years.
+In Texas, approximately one out of every 2,000 newborns has sickle cell disease.
+Sickle cell disease predominantly affects Black families, who make up an average of 85% of cases in Texas over the last few years.
 Hispanics account for about 5%, and other ethnicities combined make up the other 10%.

-“This is an exciting time for people living with sickle cell disease,” said Dr. Melissa Frei-Jones, vice chair of the DSHS Newborn Screening Advisory Committee and member of the Sickle Cell Task Force.
+“This is an exciting time for people living with sickle cell disease,” said Dr. Melissa Frei-Jones, DSHS Newborn Screening Advisory Committee Chair and Sickle Cell Task Force member.
 “We now have three new medications, in addition to hydroxyurea, and our understanding of potentially curative therapies, such as bone marrow transplant, and gene therapy is rapidly growing.
 However, it is important to not lose sight of the significance that less than five years ago, this disease, which affects more than 100,000 Americans, only had one approved medication.
 We must continue to raise awareness of sickle cell advocating for increased research funding, access to comprehensive medical care and improved quality of life.”

-To learn more about SCD, watch this video featuring Dr. Titilope Fasipe and visit the DSHS Sickle Cell Disease and Centers for Disease Control and Prevention Sickle Cell Disease webpages.
+To learn more about sickle cell disease, watch this video featuring Dr. Titilope Fasipe and visit the Centers for Disease Control and Prevention Sickle Cell Disease webpages.

 Who It Affects